robertamangiapane/Oystercard_1/README.md

 I need my fare deducted from my card`

 Objects | Messages
+`In order to pay for my journey
+As a customer
+When my journey is complete, I need the correct amount deducted from my card`

+Objects | Messages
         | Deduct amount from card
 `In order to get through the barriers.
 As a customer